nurkiewicz/nurkiewicz.com/.github/ISSUE_TEMPLATE/episode-topic-suggestion.md

 ---
-name: Suggest topic
+name: Suggest podcast topic
-about: Suggest new topic for upcoming episode
+about: Suggest new topic for the upcoming podcast episode
 title: "[Your topic idea here]"
-labels: episode-idea
+labels: podcast-idea
 assignees: nurkiewicz

 ---